mikevonwang/rhaetia/README.md

 //   this.props.params.photo_id = '4314955'
 //   this.props.query.mode      = 'guest'
 ['photo/:photo_id/edit', MyElement]

+// Matches 'example.com/admin/posts', with the following stored in the matched element:
+//   this.props.params.post_id = null
+// Also matches 'example.com/admin/posts/125', with the following stored in the matched element:
+//   this.props.params.post_id = '125'
+['admin/posts/:post_id?', MyElement]

 // Defers matching to the route_branches in the children array.
 // If one of those child routes is a match, it will be wrapped in MyElement.